luqmaanessop/frontTuesday_memoization/README.md

 export default memo(ComponentName)
 ```

-### useCallback accepts 2 arguments and returns a new function
+### useCallback - used when wanting to make a function stable that is being passed as a prop accepts 2 arguments and returns a new function

 ```
 arg 1: the actual function you want to memoize